LLNL/variorum/src/docs/sphinx/Nvidia.rst

    headers for NVML.

 -  CUDA-enabled build of the Portable Hardware Locality (hwloc) library to enumerate the GPU devices and their mappings to the host CPUs.
+This requires hwloc to be built with the ``HWLOC_HAVE_CUDA`` flag.

 To successfully use the Variorum port of NVIDIA, verify that the ``LD_LIBRARY_PATH`` environment variable has paths for both the CUDA library